PicThrive/PicThriveApi/owner.rst

 GET
 ~~~
-Returns the link to download the invoice PDF from.
+Returns the link to download a PDF invoice.
 Not all invoices will have PDFs.

 Query Params
 ^^^^^^^^^^^^